nazeemkhan77/azure-devops-codepipeline-integration/README.md

 2. Click on the `Store a new secret` button
 3. Select `Other types of secrets` in the Select secret type
 4. Under the secret key/value, add the following key/value pairs
-   a. key: url, value: <paste the JFrog Artifactory URL`.
+   * key: url, value: <paste the JFrog Artifactory URL`.
-   b. key: username, value: admin
+   * key: username, value: admin
-   c. key: password, value: <encrypted password>
+   * key: password, value: <encrypted password>
 5. Click `Next` button
 6. Enter the secret name value `dev/artifactory` and click `Next` button
 7. Click `Next` button